../_images/logo.png

 • Structured data types (e.g., to encode objects or subtrees)

-When structured data is sent by the client or the target in an Update message, it MUST be serialized according to one of the supported by gNMI protocol encodings listed in the Encoding enumeration.
-The table below lists the gNMI protocol supported encodings and their corresponding TypedValue fields.
+When structured data is sent by the client or the target in an Update message, it MUST be serialized according to one of the supported gNMI protocol encodings listed in the Encoding enumeration.
+The table below lists the gNMI protocol-supported encodings and their corresponding TypedValue fields.
 The Phase I of the gNMI protocol integration implements only the Structured data types and the JSON IETF encoding.
-Other encodings types may be implemented in the feature.
+Other encoding types may be implemented in the feature.

 The target never utilizes the Encoding enumeration to declare to the client the type of encoding utilized, so the client must infer the encoding from the populated TypedValue field.